cmu-sei/Valkyrie_Framework/docs/ip_maven/faqs.md

 3. **How often should I update netblock information?**

     Netblock data updates depend on your provider's frequency.
-It is recommended to update the data monthly or as specified by your licensing agreement.
+It is recommended that you update the data monthly or as specified by your licensing agreement.